GemmaAA1/etalia-open/README.md

 Pre-requisites are: pip (the python package management system), virtualenv, PostgreSQL, RabbitMQ.

+Once you get the pre-requisites installed, follow these steps to get started:

 1. Create you virtual environment and export environment variable from the development configuration file (Request one if you don't have one already)
 2. Clone PubStream:
 ```